ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/tutorials/full-stack-web-components.md

 ![full-stack-web-components](/assets/guides/full-stack-web-components.webp)

 If you like this approach, make sure to check out our [full demo repo](https://github.com/ProjectEvergreen/greenwood-demo-adapter-vercel) and [our guide on using something like **htmx**](/guides/ecosystem/htmx/) to further embrace this more hypermedia focused architecture.

-Whatever you decide, make sure to share with us whatever you end up building with Greenwood! 💚